klietzau280/coupon-analysis/README.md

 #### Bar Coupons: The Children Factor

-One finding stands out starkly: **bar coupons are almost never accepted when children are passengers**.
-This isn't just about legality—it's about the mental model people have.
-When you're with kids, a bar coupon feels inappropriate, not just inconvenient.
+One finding stands out: **bar coupons are almost never accepted when children are passengers**.
+When you're with kids, a bar coupon feels inappropriate.
+It's about the situation, not just the rules.

 **The numbers**:
 - Bar coupons with kids present: acceptance rates plummet